litakerdc/Infrastruct/README.md

 - User information page that reads from the Database.
 - Admin Panel that is able to query the Database and display reports from all users.

-The Admin Panel is seperate from our app and can be found in its own repository [here](https://github.com/JGDIFF/InfrastructAdminPanel)
+Note: The Admin Panel is seperate from our app and can be found in its own repository [here](https://github.com/JGDIFF/InfrastructAdminPanel)